bodhisatva/linux-and-windows-cheatsheet/README.md

-# Linux and Windows
+# Linux and Windows cheatsheet

-Basics of Windows and Linux operating systems based on Metropolia AMK and Hack the Box course notes.

 Cheatsheet of basic Linux and Windows operating system commands.

 ## Structure

-- `Linux/`: Linux related documentation, structure, commands etc.
+- `Linux/`: Contains all the documentation of Linux commands.
-- `Windows/`: Windows related documentation, structure, commands etc.
+- `Windows/`: Contains all the documentation of Windows commands.

 ## License